This highly contagious eye condition can be itchy and uncomfortable. But much like the common cold, it rarely requires medicine or staying home.

 Pink eye is an inflammation of the transparent membrane that lines the eyelid and eyeball.
 This membrane is called the conjunctiva.
 When small blood vessels in the conjunctiva become swollen and irritated, they're more visible.
 This is what causes the whites of the eyes to appear reddish or pink.
 Pink eye also is called conjunctivitis.

 Pink eye is most often caused by a viral infection.
 It also can be caused by a bacterial infection, an allergic reaction or — in babies — an incompletely opened tear duct.

 Though pink eye can be irritating, it rarely affects your vision.
 Treatments can help ease the discomfort of pink eye.
-Because pink eye can be contagious, early diagnosis and treatment can help limit its spread.
+Because pink eye can be contagious, getting an early diagnosis and taking certain precautions can help limit its spread.

 The most common pink eye symptoms include:

 There are serious eye conditions that can cause eye redness.
 These conditions may cause eye pain, a feeling that something is stuck in your eye, blurred vision and light sensitivity.
 If you experience these symptoms, seek urgent care.

 People who wear contact lenses need to stop wearing their contacts as soon as pink eye symptoms begin.
 If your symptoms don't start to get better within 12 to 24 hours, make an appointment with your eye doctor to make sure you don't have a more serious eye infection related to contact lens use.

 Most cases of pink eye are caused by adenovirus but also can be caused by other viruses, including herpes simplex virus and varicella-zoster virus.